mjkwon2021/CAT-Net/README.md

 Also note that compRAISE is an alias of JPEG RAISE in the journal paper.

+You are allowed to use the datasets for research purpose only.

 Set training and validation set configuration in Splicing/data/data_core.py.